erlage/rad/README.md

 >   - *same*: Works nearly the same way.
 >   - *different*: Works different.
 >
-> Please note that these markings are based on what I know about Flutter widgets.
+> Please note that these markings are based on my understanding of Flutter widgets/src.
 If you happen to find any big differences, do let me know.

 ### Main